xealits/TopTaus/Readme.txt

 - V12-12-21 / V12-12-17: 2011 code.

 CHANGELOG for datacards:

-rev 713 (2012-04-19): first shapes files and datacards with support for shapes (R_tau) for heavy charged higgs rev 702 (2012-04-18): first counting-only chiggs datacards for heavy charged higgs
+rev 714 (2012-04-19): fixed first shapes files and datacards with support for shapes (R_tau) for heavy charged higgs rev 713 (2012-04-19): first shapes files and datacards with support for shapes (R_tau) for heavy charged higgs rev 702 (2012-04-18): first counting-only chiggs datacards for heavy charged higgs